Notice

 Scenario 2: Publish assets

-This section describes user interaction when publishing assets
+This section describes the user interaction when publishing assets

 publish assets